13 Investigates: How many people have received aid from Harris County's Harvey program? Zero.

 The county is now paying two vendors to operate a program that has helped zero people all year.

 Once Baker Ripley was hired, the county added five more intake centers that residents can go to to apply.
-There's a total of 10 centers now, but the county hasn't updated its website's homepage to include locations for the new centers.
+There are a total of 10 centers now, but the county hasn't updated its website's homepage to include locations for the new centers.

 "We've told ICF that we're monitoring their performance and that they're under a contract," Lemelle said.
 "So obviously if we believe that their performance is not up to par, which is something we continue to review every month, every day, every week, we will let them know where they stand and that's why we had to bring on another intake vendor."